Submitted manuscripts ought to:

 If the submitted manuscript is authored by more than one person, there should be a brief explanation in the title page of the contribution of each Author with respect to the conception and design of the argument, study, etc. and writing of the paper.

-To preserve the anonymous status of the review process, we prefer that submitted versions of manuscripts are not deposited in open access article repositories.
+To preserve the anonymous status of the review process, we prefer (but do not require) that submitted versions of manuscripts are not deposited in open access article repositories.

 Policy for accepted and published manuscripts